dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Music was my refuge.
-I could crawl into the space between the notes and curl my back to loneliness.
+  I was a peripheral visionary.
+I could see the future, but only way off to the side.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1314 days)